stahnkiong/microweb_astro/src/content/post/bluetooth-beacon-border-control.md

 **Conclusion:**

-We've moved beyond QR codes, embracing Bluetooth beacons for more reliable, efficient, and privacy-focused border control.
+We've moved beyond QR codes, embracing Bluetooth beacons and IoT integration for more reliable, efficient, and privacy-focused border control.
 As challenges evolve, so do our solutions.
+Our collaboration with Minew and our experience working with China-based developers have been crucial in delivering a cutting-edge IoT solution.

+<a href="https://www.minew.com/" target="_blank">Minew - Supplier</a>